pnathanoj/pnathanoj.github.io/index.md

 layout: default
 ---

+I am interested in collaborating with students, researchers, and any other people with overlapping interests.
+At the moment, I am particularly interested in applications of EO to assess the sustainability of agricultural landscapes.

 ### News

 2025/06/23 My colleague Moussa El Jarroudi finished this year's sampling of foliar diseases of tritical, wheat, and barley varieties in Luxembourg.